 We consider the Technical Foundation Diploma for entry provided it is in a subject relevant to the chosen course.
 Entry requirements are based on achievement of the full Technical Foundation Diploma with grades D plus additional A Levels at grade AB.

 We consider the Technical Extended Certificate for entry provided it is in a subject relevant to the chosen course.
 Entry requirements are based on achievement of the full Technical Extended Certificate with grade D plus additional Level 3 qualifications such as A Levels at grades AB.

 The University of Manchester welcomes applications from students who have achieved legacy CTEC qualifications (pre-2016) such as the CTEC Extended Diploma, CTEC Diploma, CTEC Subsidiary Diploma, and CTEC Certificate.
 The grades required are likely to be the same or vary similar to the new CTEC qualifications (first teaching 2016, awarded 2018).

 Access to HE Diploma

-For Access to Higher Education courses, an overall of 60 credits are required with 45 at Level 3.
+The specific course requirements are: an overall of 60 credits are required, with 45 Level 3.
 A minimum of 30 credits should be at Distinction plus 15 credits at Merit.
 15 credits at Distinction must be in a science subject.

-You should also have GCSE English Language and Mathematics at minimum grade C/4.
+You should also have GCSE English Language and Mathematics at minimum grade C or 4.